 In some agencies, a student's Field Instructor may not hold a social work degree.
-Although the social work perspective is reinforced by the Seminar Instructor and field education seminar, the Seminar Instructor who holds an MSW degree may determine that a student needs additional supervision.
-Upon recommendation from the Field Director, Seminar Instructor, agency, or by student request, the Seminar Instructor or other faculty member will meet with the students, individually or in small groups.
+Although the social work perspective is reinforced by the Seminar Instructor and field education seminar, and MSW curriculum, the Seminar Instructor who holds an MSW degree may determine that a student needs additional supervision.
+Upon recommendation from the Field Director, Seminar Instructor, agency, or by student request, the Seminar Instructor or other faculty member will meet with the student individually or in small groups.

-Field Director - The Field Director is the full time faculty member who is responsible for oversight of all aspects of the field education program.
+Field Director - The Field Director is the full time faculty member who is responsible for oversight of all aspects of the Field Education Program.